 - Route planning and optimization.
 It's helpful for food distributors to use technology to optimize their fleet's route management and delivery efficiency.
-A good B2B ecommerce platform has a built-in route planner app to do just that.
+A good B2B ecommerce platform has a built-in multi stop route planner to do just that.
 Here's a specific resource about route optimization software.
-And here's some of the many benefits of route mapping software.
+And here's some of the many benefits of route planning software.

 - Order management.
 A B2B ecommerce platform should deliver operational efficiencies above and beyond those of a sales rep manually taking orders.
 You should be able to set up robust ordering rules to take advantage of order management functionality.
 Look for the ability to:

 - Sell by unit, in cases or packs, by weight, and being able to charge breakage fees

 - Enforce ordering only in specific multiples (e.g., cases in multiples of 2)

 - Set a minimum dollar value for an order to be eligible for a discount, or a dollar threshold to qualify for free shipping